 Where: Mayflower Society House, 4 Winslow St Plymouth, MA 02360 When: Sunday, 10/27/19 Time: 1-2pm Public: 2pm

 On December 18, 1620, everything changed for an ordinary rock when what started out as “A Speck In The Distance” from the shore became the ship Mayflower.
 1620-2020 is a long period of time.
 During that time a lot happened to Plymouth Rock.
 Diane Finn’s “The Secrets of Plymouth Rock,” tells the story of what happened from 1620-1920.

-In 1920 there was the “Voice Of Plymouth Rock” at the 300th celebration in Plymouth.
-100 years later and the rock’s voice is heard once again.
+In 1920 there was the “Voice Of Plymouth Rock” at the 300th Anniversary of the Landing of the Mayflower in Plymouth.
+100 years later, the rock’s voice is heard once again.
 Only this time it sounds like 28 Plymouth elementary school students singing their hearts out.
-The album is coming this Summer.
+The album is coming out in October.
 We may even have a CD release party at the Mayflower Society House in the early Fall.
 Stay tuned!

 On Saturday May 4 and Saturday May 11, 2019 some Plymouth elementary school students got an opportunity to see what it was like to sing in a professional recording studio.
 28 students from Cold Spring, Nathaniel Morton, West, South, Federal Furnace and Hedge elementary schools took part in a recording project of Candido Bretto’s called “The Secrets of Plymouth Rock.”
 Candido composed 12 songs based on a storybook of the same name written by Diane Finn and illustrated by Erin Finn Zell.
 The students were recorded singing at Johnny Drama Alves’ Funk Lab recording studio located here in Plymouth.
 EdTV was there also capturing video for future airing.